Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsubsection{Perceptual Path Length (PPL)}

-First introduced in StyleGAN3~\cite{karras2019style}, PPL measures whether and how much the latent space of a generator is entangled (or if it is smooth and the factors of variation are properly separated\footnote{For example, features that are absent in either endpoint may appear in the middle of a linear interpolation path.}).
-Intuitively, a less curved latent space should result in perceptually smoother transition than a highly curved latent space.
+First introduced in StyleGAN3~\citep{karras2019style}, PPL measures whether and how much the latent space of a generator is entangled (or if it is smooth and the factors of variation are properly separated\footnote{For example, features that are absent in either endpoint may appear in the middle of a linear interpolation path between two random inputs.}).
+Intuitively, a less curved latent space should result in perceptually smoother transition than a highly curved latent space (See Fig.~\ref{fig:ppl2}).
 Formally, PPL is the empirical mean of the perceptual difference between consecutive images in the latent space $\ZZ$, over all possible endpoints:

-where \mbox{$\zz_1,\zz_2\sim P(\zz), t\sim U(0,1)$}, $G$ is the generator, and $d(\cdot,\cdot)$ is the perceptual distance between the resulting images. $\slerp$ denotes the spherical interpolation~\cite{shoemake1985animating}, and $\epsilon=10^{-4}$ is the step size.
-The LPIPS (learned perceptual image patch similarity)~\cite{zhang2018unreasonable} can be used to measure perceptual distance between two images.
-LPIPS is a weighted L2 difference between two VGG16~\cite{simonyan2014very} embeddings, where the weights are learned to make the metric agree with human perceptual similarity judgments.
+where \mbox{$\zz_1,\zz_2\sim P(\zz), t\sim U(0,1)$}, $G$ is the generator, and $d(\cdot,\cdot)$ is the perceptual distance between the resulting images. $\slerp$ denotes the spherical interpolation~\citep{shoemake1985animating}, and $\epsilon=10^{-4}$ is the step size.
+The LPIPS (learned perceptual image patch similarity)~\citep{zhang2018unreasonable} can be used to measure the perceptual distance between two images.
+LPIPS is a weighted L2 difference between two VGG16~\citep{simonyan2014very} embeddings, where the weights are learned to make the metric agree with human perceptual similarity judgments.
 PPL captures semantics and image quality as shown in Fig.~\ref{fig:ppl}.
 Fig.~\ref{fig:karras2020analyzingCAT} illustrates the superiority of PPL over FID and Precision-Recall scores in comparing two models.